Wuhan Tianhe International Airport: Terminal 3

-Starting from 31 August 2017, all flights from the original International Terminal (international, Hong Kong, Macau and Taiwan) and T2 (domestic) have been moved to Terminal 3, which has a passenger capacity of 35 million.
+Since 31 August 2017, all flights from the original International Terminal and T2 have been moved to Terminal 3, which has a passenger capacity of 35 million.
 Following the opening of the new Terminal 3, International Terminal (IT) and Terminal 2 (T2) were closed temporarily for renovation.
-IT is scheduled to operate as the VIP terminal.
 T2 will undergo renovation and reopen when passengers in T3 exceed the design limit.
+However, and has since re-opened as the expended Terminal 2 for domestic flights only.
 The T3 has a new departure lounge, restaurants and duty-free shops.

 The construction of Terminal 3 started in June 2013 and it was opened on 31 August 2017.
 A new runway, new control tower, and a transportation hub connecting the airport to the city with an intercity railway and a metro line have been built and opened along with the new terminal.

 Future development

 According to the 2019–2025 development plan by Hubei Provincial Development and Reform Commission, the fourth terminal, a new satellite terminal and a third runway will be built.

 Presently, Tianhe is the only passenger airport in the Wuhan metropolitan area proper; the second closest passenger airport to the city would be the Ezhou Huahu International Airport in the nearby city of Ezhou.
 Wuhan Hannan General Airport only serves general aviation.